- Academic Regulations

 Grade Replacement Policy

-Undergraduate students may have the option of replacing a grade in a course by retaking the identical course number.
+Undergraduate students may have the option of replacing a grade in a course by retaking the course.
 The grade replacement policy is subject to the following conditions:

-• For any one course this grade replacement option may be used only once; that is, while a student may retake a course multiple times, only one instance of a repeated course may receive credit.
+- For any one course this grade replacement option may only be used once.
+Also, credit for a repeated course may be used only once.

-• The grade from the first attempt will continue to stand for those students who withdrew from the course during the second attempt.
+- The grade from the first attempt will continue to stand for those students who withdraw with a W or WP grade from the course during the second attempt.
+The grade for withdrawing with a WF during the second attempt will be an F for the course.
+Any type of withdrawal will count as one of the four allowed attempts.

 Academic Grievance Procedures